 6738 East Cave Creek Road, Cave Creek

 This classic Cave Creek patio spot offers beer and an essential order of fried chicken.
-An order grants a variety of chicken — the breast, thighs, wings, and drums are crunchy, greasy, salty, and incredible.
+An order at The Horny Toad grants a variety of chicken — the breast, thighs, wings, and drums are crunchy, greasy, salty, and incredible.
 Decide on feasting over either a half chicken or a whole.
 And this being the Old West, sort of, the chicken basket comes with house fries or mashed potatoes and (brown) gravy, as well as a weighty cup of coleslaw.

 Welcome Chicken + Donuts